Pometry/Raphtory/docs/user-guide/querying/4_edge-metrics.md

 # Edge metrics and functions

 Edges can be accessed by storing the object returned from a call to `add_edge()`, by directly asking for a specific edge via `edge()`, or by iterating over all edges with `in-edges`, `out-edges`, or `edges`.

 ## Edge structure and update history

 By default an edge object in Raphtory will contain all updates over all layers between the given source and destination nodes.
 As an example, we can look at the two edges between `FELIPE` and `MAKO` (one for each direction).

 In the code below we create the two edge objects by requesting them from the graph and then print out the layers each is involved in with `layer_names`.
 We can see that there are multiple behaviors in each direction represented within the edges.

 Following this we access the history to get the earliest and latest update times.
-This update history consists all interactions across all layers.
+This update [history][raphtory.History] consists all interactions across all layers.

 !!!info